 - Day three: Large bearish candle that opens at a price lower than the previous day’s candle and then closes near the middle of the first day’s candle price range.

-- The Evening Star pattern has the most meaning after a strong uptrend and can signal the market is topping out.
+- The Pattern has the most meaning after a strong uptrend and can signal the market is topping out.

-- An Evening Star candlestick chart pattern is used by technical analysts to signal the timing for a short selling position entry or warning it is time to lock in long position profits.
+- This Candlestick chart pattern is used by technical analysts to signal the timing for a short selling position entry or warning it is time to lock in long position profits.

 - The Evening Star is not a common pattern but can be a meaningful signal showing a failure to find buyers at higher price levels.